EliasB8/100-days-of-code/log.md

 **Today's Progress**: Today I continued on the Intermidiate Algorithm Scripting module of @freeCodeCamp and completed 2 more challenges at 29%.
 Regex are really confusing and tough, I have been googling around a lot and finally manage to takcle two challenges.

 **Thoughts**: Regex are challenging.

+### Day 25: July 28, Tuesday, 2020

+**Today's Progress**: Today I finished the second week in the coursera React course it was about React Routers.
+I loved routers and I thought I did understood them very well, but I am having a lot of errors ... may be it is because am tired, will fix them tommorow and submit my second assignment as well.

+**Thoughts**: Do NOt STOP!!